Keyboard shortcuts

 Two properties of this flow:

-Where each confluence commits
+Where each composite organism commits

 • almanac commits a monotonic tick.
 The state machine runs a deadline-driven Raft round; winner’s tick becomes Ticks[K+1].